kinde-oss/kinde-java-sdk/playground/README.md

 # Playground

-The playground provides example projects that you can use to start a project of your own or simply test how to use the various components that make up the SDK.
+The playground provides example projects that you can use to start a project of your own or simply test how to use the various components that comprise the SDK.

 ## Playground subprojects